mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week2/README.md

 - We want to learn context `c` to target `t`
 - `c` is represented by its one-hot vector `O_c`
 - We multiply `c` by an embedding matrix `E` to obtain `e_c`
-- the we use softmax function to get output
+- the we use softmax function to get output. `θ_t` is the parameter associated with the chance of a particular word `t` beeing choosen as target word

 Parameters of the network:
 - embedding matrix `E`